 Macuco Trail is a great way to get away from the crowds and to explore some of the park’s wild inhabitants.
 We saw Red brocket deer, Swallow tanager, Ultramarine grosbeak and a few species of butterflies.

-Restaurant and food court areas are a good open space for spotting different species of butterflies.
+Restaurant and food court areas offer good open spaces for spotting different species of butterflies.

 Have you had any interesting wildlife sightings at Iguazu Falls?
 Share your tips in the comments below.